-This morning I was chatting with my daughters, Daisy & Florence, about where we’d like to visit in the coming months as lockdown is eased.
+This morning I was chatting with my daughters, Daisy & Florence, about where we’d like to visit in the coming months.

 I mentioned that I’d like to get out to art some galleries again.
 Visiting places such as Tate Modern, Tate Liverpool, The Royal Academy, Baltic in Newcastle, The Design Museum – and independent galleries in small towns – really inspires me.

 But Florence actually disagreed.
 She’s 11 years old and her take on life is completely different…